CircleCI-Archived/orb-starter-kit/README.md

 ## What is in this kit?

 In this Orb-Starter-Kit you will find an automated setup to create a development pipeline to build your orb automatically.
 Once setup is complete you will have a functioning hello-world orb that is automatically build and released on each commit.
-Commits to the "Master" branch will trigger production Orb releases and other branches will create development versions of your Orb for testing.
+Commits to the `master` branch will trigger production Orb releases and other branches will create development versions of your Orb for testing.

 ### Prerequisites